-It may feel like we are talking science fiction here, but the Artemis mission's objectives involve them making use of the Moon as a stepping stone for a mission onwards to Mars."
+It may feel like we are talking science fiction here, but the Artemis mission's objectives involve them making use of the Moon as a stepping stone for a mission onwards to Mars.

-Ask your class if they think they would like to go to Mars and what it would be like.
+Do you think you would like to go to Mars?
+What do you think it would be like?

-"Robots have done all the detective work on Mars so far, but NASA now aims to send astronauts there.
-With a future target set on Mars (also nicknamed the Red Planet), the return to the Moon will provide us with valuable data, knowledge, and tools to prepare us for visiting Mars."
+Robots have done all the detective work on Mars so far, but NASA now aims to send astronauts there.
+With a future target set on Mars (also nicknamed the Red Planet), the return to the Moon will provide us with valuable data, knowledge, and tools to prepare us for visiting Mars.